nasz8f/4330-7330_Final_Project/C#.md

 * A new object, or instance, can be created in a class by using the 'new' keyword, followed by the name of the class that the instance is based on.

+* When initializing a class, its constructor is called.
+To create a class's constructor an access level must be chosen, followed by the keyword 'class' since the constructor shares the same name as the class and it's custom name.
+This is to be created somewhere above the class that uses it.
+The class can then be instantiated using the constructor by using the keyword 'new'.

  ____________________________________________________________________________________________________________________________________________